Eschatologue/CM_wiki/docs/class/paladin/crown.md

 **Damage Resistance**{ .inl } You have **:dmg-res: Resistance**{ .em } to **:dmg-bldg: Bludgeoning**{ .dmg-bps }, **:dmg-prcg: Piercing**{ .dmg-bps } and **:dmg-slsh: Slashing**{ .dmg-bps } damage.

 **Regal Presence**{ .inl } Your Aura of Protection exudes unearthly majesty.
 Whenever the Aura enters the space of a creature you can see and whenever a creature you can see enters the Aura or ends its turn there, you can force that creature to make a **:d20-save: Wisdom saving throw** against your Spell Save DC.
-On a failed save, it takes **10 :dmg-psyc: Psychic**{ .dmg-psyc } damage and has the ^^Prone^^ condition so long it is within your Aura of Protection.
+On a failed save, it takes **10 :dmg-psyc: Psychic**{ .dmg-psyc } damage and has the **Prone**{ .cond } condition so long it is within your Aura of Protection.
-&emsp; At the end of each of its turns, the creature can repeat this save, ending the effect preventing it from removing the ^^Prone^^ condition from itself on a successful save, or taking **10 :dmg-psyc: Psychic**{ .dmg-psyc } damage on a failed save.
+&emsp; At the end of each of its turns, the creature can repeat this save, ending the effect preventing it from removing the **Prone**{ .cond } condition from itself on a successful save, or taking **10 :dmg-psyc: Psychic**{ .dmg-psyc } damage on a failed save.

 Once you use this feature, you cannot use it again until you finish a **:rest-long: Long Rest**, or you expend a level 5 spell slot to use it again.